 The Port of Los Angeles worked with the Clean Marinas California Program to produce a guidebook as part of the Port's Clean Marina Program.
-This guidebook has been compiled to introduce marina managers, marina staff, and boat owners to the Clean Marina Program and guide marina managers through the Clean Marina certification process.
-The guidebook contains the Clean Marinas California Program, local resource guide, educational material, and an overview of applicable government regulations.
-It is intended to guide and educate the boating community about environmentally sound boating practices with the ultimate goal of improving Los Angeles Harbor water quality through the community's use of these recommendations and compliance with established regulations.
+The guidebook contains local resource guide, educational material, an overview of applicable government regulations, as well as the industry-developed Clean Marine Program, which guides marina managers through the Clean Marina certification process, local resource guide, educational material, and an overview of applicable government regulations.

+The guidebook and Clean Marine certification are intended to guide and educate the boating community about environmentally sound boating practices with the ultimate goal of improving Los Angeles Harbor water quality through the community's use of these recommendations and compliance with established regulations.
 The Port encourages marina managers and staff to help educate boaters about Best Management Practice (BMPs) and to implement BMPs specific to their marina's particular environmental needs.